tanmaybinaykiya/tanmaybinaykiya.github.io/_posts/2017-11-28-tetrahedralization-of-3d-meshes.md

         add (A,B,C,D) to DTH(P)
 ```

-## A more efficient approach O(N<sup>4</sup>)
+#### A more efficient approach: O(N<sup>4</sup>)

 We use the concept of a bulge to find D (on the ceiling).
 Given that the planes are parallel, we can assume that the circumsphere&#39;s center lies on normal of the floor through the circumcenter of the circumcircle of Triangle ABC.
 Also, the intersection of the circumsphere with the ceiling will result in a circle and D will lie on this circle.
 As all other points lie on the ceiling and no other point on the ceiling lies in the circumsphere, D should be the closest to the center of this circle.

 Hence, we find the projection of the circumcenter of the circumcircle of Triangle ABC on the ceiling and find the point closest to it.

 ```
-Perform a Delaunay Triangulation on P = DT(P) for each triangle ABC in P:
+perform a Delaunay Triangulation(say DT(P)) on P for each triangle ABC in DT(P):
      find the circumcircle(center Q, radius R)
      find the intersection R of N = AB x BC through Q on the second plane find the point D in the second plane that is nearest to R
 ```

-_Further improvements can be made in this approach by rejecting points farther than a certain a certain threshold.
+_Further improvements can be made in this approach by rejecting points farther than a fixed threshold.
 This approximate distance should be computed without the use of square roots or the cost of the optimization is higher than the advantage.
 This can be done by a rectangular comparison(using square as an approximation of the circle to facilitate computing)_

-# Tetrahedralization Results
+## Tetrahedralization Results

 The following are illustrations of the Delaunay Triangulation of the ceiling and floor.